raulinoneto/cat-breeds/README.md

 When I received this test, I was very happy to have the chance to work at a large company like HostGator.
 As soon as possible, I began to study the requirements and improve my knowledge to apply quickly.
 My first step was to write good documentation, then plan the goals and finally plan an architecture that approach the challenge requirements to my knowledge to optimize the results.

-When I was planning the test application I think that may use complete frameworks, but in my concept the test is for the avaliators check my knowledge and abillities so I decided to use minimal packages to use and apply a many things that I learn in my career.
+When I was planning the test application I think that may use complete frameworks like Laravel, Yii2, CakePHP wich them other, but in my concept the test is for the avaliators check my knowledge and abillities so I decided to use minimal packages to use and apply a many things that I learn in my career.

 This challenge API can be tested at [here]() (the API docs follow in this document above).